Malware - “Cryptolocker Ransomware”

 - Training Video - After you have finished viewing the video, be sure to complete the "COD Security Management Training Acknowledgement" form to record your participation.

-- Please contact the Teaching and Learning Center (TLC@cod.edu or ext.
+- Contact the Employee Development Center (EDC) (EDC@cod.edu or ext.
 3805) or the IT Helpdesk (firstname.lastname@example.org or ext.
 4357) with any questions.